 First, you can read more in our recent blog post:

-When you receive an LOR, you are entitled to submit a written response.
+Then, if you receive an LOR, you are entitled to three duty days to submit a written response.
 Your written response becomes a part of the official record, so it is important that you submit a professional, respectful, and persuasive response.